List of PDC World Cup of Darts teams: England

 After the loss to Spain in the inaugural World Cup in 2010, England reached the final in the next 5 editions, winning 4 of them, thanks to the combination of Phil Taylor and Adrian Lewis.
-Since then, the team was only able to reach the final a single time, with fans dubbing the team was cursed ever since their last title.
-However, they were able to finally win their 5th World Cup in the 2024 edition, with the pairing of Luke Humphries and Michael Smith.
+However, between 2017 and 2023 England was only able to reach the final a single time.
+They were able to win their 5th and 6th World Cups in 2024 and 2026, with Luke Humphries partnering Michael Smith and Luke Littler respectively.